-- 7.16 Home seekers will need to satisfy the advertised age rules for the scheme and/or be assessed as having a support need that can be met within supported or sheltered housing. - 7.17 Home seekers with assessed support needs will be eligible to bid for properties where support is provided or in some cases in general needs accommodation where alternative support arrangements can be put in place.
-Where a home seeker has bid for supported accommodation it is expected that they will engage with this support to ensure they are able to maintain their tenancy.
+- 6.11 Home seekers will need to satisfy the advertised age rules for the scheme and/or be assessed as having a support need that can be met within supported or sheltered housing. - 6.12 Home seekers with assessed support needs will be eligible to bid for properties where support is provided or in some cases in general needs accommodation where alternative support arrangements can be put in place.
+Where a home seeker has bid for supported accommodation, it is expected that they will engage with this support to ensure they are able to maintain their tenancy.
 Home seekers who are allowed onto the housing register because of a need for sheltered or supported housing who would otherwise not be eligible for the register will only be allowed to bid for suitable supported accommodation.
-The offer of supported accommodation may be subject to a Social Care Assessment. - 7.18 In applying this policy it is recognised that there will be circumstances where a household's accommodation needs and support needs will need to be met separately.
+The offer of supported accommodation may be subject to a Social Care Assessment. - 6.13 In applying this policy it is recognised that there will be circumstances where a household's accommodation needs and support needs will need to be met separately.
 The priority of this policy is to meet a home seeker's accommodation needs.
 The Housing Choices Team will, where appropriate, work with relevant agencies to help a home seeker meet their support needs.

-8. Defining Bedroom Requirements
+Defining Bedroom Requirements

-8.1 The partner landlords within North West Leicestershire operate different policies in relation to households who have children of a different sex or a different age sharing a bedroom.
-The Council's policy is based on the Housing Benefit rules on bedroom eligibility to ensure that issues of affordability are avoided.
+6.14 The Council's policy on bedroom need is based on the Housing Benefit rules on bedroom eligibility.
+This is to ensure that issues of affordability are avoided.